Food Poisoning vs Stomach Bug: How to Tell the Difference

 Causes of Stomach Virus

-• Adenovirus: Can cause gastroenteritis along with respiratory symptoms.
+• Adenovirus: Can cause both respiratory symptoms and gastroenteritis.

 Onset of Symptoms